GuillaumeBouchetEpitech/some-teaching-material/plan-a/lessons/machine-learning/05-clustering-REAMDE.md

 ## K-Means Clustering

+pro(s):
+- Simple to understand
+- easily adaptable
-Simple to understand, easily adaptable, works well on small or large datasets, fast, efficient and performant
+- works well on small or large datasets
+- fast, efficient/performant
+con(s):

-Need to choose the number of clusters
+- Need to choose the number of clusters

 ## Hierarchical Clustering

+pro(s)
-The optimal number of clusters can be obtained by the model itself, practical visualisation with the dendrogram
+- The optimal number of clusters can be obtained by the model itself
+- practical visualization with the dendrogram con(s)

-Not appropriate for large datasets
+- Not appropriate for large datasets